lucianghinda/allaboutcoding/cm8h3kxpk004a08k1epfd8taf.md

 Please note that the Data objects are frozen but not deep frozen.
 That means that if you put inside a Data object attribute a structure that is not immutable then you can change those properties.

-**My advice is to combine Data objects only with Data objects to make sure that everything remains immutable or with other immutable objects.**
+**My advice is to combine Data objects only with Data objects or immutable or immediate objects to make sure that everything remains immutable.**

 I recommend you to do this: